-Nineteen horses have slipped on the third leg after winning the Kentucky Derby and Preakness.
-Some horses look so dominant or come tantalizingly close, you think a Triple Crown is bound to happen but the feat is so remarkable that a winner hasn’t surfaced in nearly half a century.
+Twenty horses have slipped on the third leg after winning the Kentucky Derby and Preakness.
+Some horses look so dominant or come tantalizingly close, you think a Triple Crown is bound to happen but the feat is so remarkable that a winner hadn’t surfaced since Jimmy Carter lived in the White House.
 Affirmed was the last horse to grab all three race back in 1978, surviving memorable duels with Alydar.

 Finding Triple Crown-related collectibles isn’t always an easy task, especially when it comes to horses that won all three races long ago.
 Much of it was simply never saved by those close to the horses or by fans who were more interested in whether they won or lost a bet.
 Some race day tickets, programs, photos and other related items have survived the years, though.
 Others have been produced in recent times.
 A closer look reveals you can salvage a portion of history for any number of Triple Crown winners for a relatively decent price.

 Here are some of the items to be found for the winners of horse racing’s greatest prize.

 1919 Sir Barton

 The first Triple Crown winner didn’t get much rest.
 Just four days after winning the Kentucky Derby, he was in Baltimore and won the Preakness.
 The chestnut colt completed the sweep in just 32 days.